S3L-official/attack-as-defense/README.md

 For the first time to execute it, please add the `--init` parameter, which generates the training set for the detection.

+> Note: We extended the work to detect other types of abnormal samples, and the related code is located under the `\extension` folder.